 Deciding which car insurance add-ons you need

-When shopping around for car insurance policies, learn as much as possible about each plan.
+Learn as much as possible about each plan when shopping around for car insurance policies.
 Most insurance companies will offer a variety of add-ons that could save you money in the long run.
 Explore your options today.